Creating an excellent emergence profile: interview with Dr. Pariente

 What are the main challenges that can hinder the creation of an optimal emergence profile?

-“The main challenges that prevent a clinician achieving an optimized emergence profile are
+“The main challenges that prevent a clinician achieving an optimized emergence profile are improper choice of implant diameter and/or improper implant placement depth.

 “Another consideration is that, in anterior cases, it is required to create an ideal gingival contour with a provisional crown before taking the impression for the final crown.
-The main challenge can
+The main challenge can be accurately transfering the soft tissue contour to the cast.”

 Finally, what are the main misconceptions you hear about the emergence profile?